syncfusion-content/maui-toolkit-docs/maui-toolkit/NumericUpDown/Getting-Started.md

 ![.NET MAUI NumericUpDown Application](GettingStarted_images/gettingStarted_img.png)

 ## Editing the value

-By default, the [NumericUpDown]() control allows you to enter numeric input and restricts the alphabetic input.
+By default, the [NumericUpDown]() control allows you to enter numeric input, restricts the alphabetic input.
+It provides increment and decrement buttons for convenient value adjustments.
 Once the `Enter` key is pressed or control focus is lost, the value of the `NumericUpDown` control is validated and updated based on the format applied.

 {% tabs %}
 {% highlight xaml %}

 <editors:SfNumericUpDown HorizontalOptions="Center"
                          VerticalOptions="Center"
                          CustomFormat="0.000" />

 {% endhighlight %}
 {% highlight C# %}